 Immunization Law For New Mexico Homeschoolers

-The state of New Mexico requires all students attending public, private, parochial, and home schools to receive vaccinations.
+The state of New Mexico requires all students attending public, private, parochial, and home schools to receive vaccinations or submit a waiver.

 (see legal reference #1 and #6)